jhbrooks/scroll-post/README.md

 # scroll-post

 Just scroll and post!
-A simple practice app for AJAX (form submission and infinite scrolling) and testing (RSpec and Jasmine).
+A simple practice app for AJAX (form submission and infinite scrolling) and testing (RSpec and Capybara/Selenium).